 This canister is completely washable.
 I run a sink of hot soapy water and put that emptied canister right in.
 And I wash the filters at the same time, then roll them in a towel and allow them a couple of hours to air dry.

-Last, no vacuum I have ever used can measure up to Shark Navigator when it comes to powerful suction.
-I think it might actually suck paint off the wall if put the to test!
+Last, no vacuum I have ever used can measure up to Shark Navigator Lift-Away Professional when it comes to powerful suction.
+I think it might actually suck the paint off a wall if put to the test!

 This baby handles like a dream, too, with its swivel action, onboard crevice tools, on/off brush roll for carpet and hard-surface floors and hose that stretches to 12-feet.
 The power cord is 30 feet long and stores easily on the back.
-I’m so sold on Shark Navigator, I bought two: one for home and one for the EC office.
+I’m so sold on Shark Navigator Lift-Away Professional, I bought two: one for home and one for the EC office.

-Regular retail for this machine is $249, but you can be sure I didn’t pay that.
-In fact, Shark Navigator is currently available here for $149 with free shipping.
+Regular retail for this machine, but you can be sure I didn’t pay that.
+In fact, Shark Navigator is currently available here with Prime shipping.